mipalgu/swift-whiteboard/README.md

 ## Overview

 This is a Swift wrapper around [gusimplewhiteboard](https://github.com/mipalgu/gusimplewhiteboard).
-Whiteboard wraps the high-speed, concurrency-safe gusimplewhiteboard C library for use in Swift.
+This package wraps the high-speed, concurrency-safe gusimplewhiteboard C library for use in Swift.
 The package provides a sendable Whiteboard class allows concurrent read and write access to a common message base.
 Message slots can be configured by conforming to the WhiteboardSlot protocol.
 You can create your own type-safe messages through conformance to the WhiteboardSlotted protocol.

 ## Prerequisites